yiimaker/yii2-email-templates/README.md

     This method returns template model object.

-3. Then you should to parse this template
+3. Then you should parse this template

     ```php
     $template->parseSubject([